Migrate Hyper-V VMs to Azure

 - Stops replication for the on-premises machine.

-- Removes the machine from the Replicating servers count in Azure Migrate: Server Migration.
+- Removes the machine from the Replicating servers count in the Migration and modernization tool.

 - Cleans up replication state information for the VM.